extatent/Phoenix-Nuker/README.md

 </details>

 **3) Why does the program automatically close after opening?**
-> *If Phoenix Nuker automatically closes after opening, you may need to install .NET Runtime.
-Please refer to the links below to download the appropriate version of .NET Runtime for your operating system:*
+> *If Phoenix Nuker automatically closes after opening, you may need to install .NET Runtime:*
 <details>
 <summary>Windows</summary>